merepixel/stdiscm/ps1/README.md

 # Problem Set 1 - Threaded Prime Number Search

 ### Compilation
 Each variant is a separate program.
+Make sure you are in the `/ps1 directory`.
 Use the following commands to compile with C++20:

 ```bash
 clang++ -std=c++20 v1.cpp -o v1